PauliNiva/wiklajs/index.md

 144
 ```

-All in all, JavaScript leaves much of the responsibility to the programmer.
-It is therefore a very liberal language - there are multiple ways to implement similar functionalities and it's left to the programmer to decide what fits the purpose the best.
+All in all, JavaScript is a very liberal language and leaves much of the responsibility to the programmer.
+There are multiple ways to implement similar functionalities and it's left to the programmer to decide what fits the purpose the best.
 Dynamic typing is a powerful feature if utilized correctly as it enables great flexibility.
 However, a good understanding of the language is required in order to recognize and minimize possible problems.

 Links: